knative/func/docs/installing_cli.md

 # Installing the CLI

-The CLI can be used to invoke most features of the FaaS system.
+The CLI can be used to invoke most features of the function system.
 One can choose to run the container, install one of the pre-built binaries, or compile from source.

 ### Container

 The latest release can be run as a container:
 ```
-docker run quay.io/boson/faas
+docker run quay.io/boson/function
 ```
 To run a specific version of the CLI, use the version desired as the image tag:
 ```
-docker run quay.io/boson/faas:v0.5.0
+docker run quay.io/boson/function:v0.9.0
 ```

 ### Prebuilt Binary